 The Hoppy Bender

-The last product that can be used for bending PVC conduit is the Hoppy Bender.
-This amazing tool is a hand bender that’s available for purchase in two sizes, ½” and ¾.”
+Another product Rack-A-Tiers has for bending PVC conduit is the Hoppy Bender.
+This amazing tool is a hand bender that’s available in two sizes, ½” and ¾.”
 It has a great time-saving feature, the stop attachment.
 This feature prevents you from going past the bend that it is set at.
 Another practical feature includes simplified multipliers engraved onto the bender for placing the stop attachment before making offsets, four-point saddles, and special 22.5 and 45-degree bends.

 These marks are engraved onto the bender for placement of bend marks as well as standard degree marks for the stop attachment placement.
 Another feature is the reference charts attached to the handle for locating bend marks.
-Bending PVC conduit with the Hoppy Bender would require you to first heat up the PVC by any means of your choice, then bend your PVC conduit to the desired degree.
-Once the PVC conduit is bent you would then cool down the conduit using cool water or a wet rag until the PVC conduit is no longer malleable.
+Bending PVC conduit with the Hoppy Bender requires you to first heat up the PVC by any means of your choice, then bend your PVC conduit to the desired degree.
+Once the PVC conduit is bent the conduit can be cooled using water or a wet rag until no longer malleable.

 Buy the Hoppy Bender from Rack-A-Tiers

-Other means in the field would enable you to bend PVC conduit.
+There are other means in the field that enable you to bend PVC conduit.
 However, the ones listed above are the most commonplace techniques used.
-Most ways to bend PVC will include you using some type of heat gun/tool and cooling down process, but how you achieve your bends are numerous.
+Most ways to bend PVC will include using some type of heat gun/tool and cooling down process, but how you achieve your bends are numerous.
 Always take your time when making bends and allow your PVC to properly cool before checking your bend.